cpierer3/waves/README.md

 **star-shaped.ipynb** - Implements star-shaped PML using frequency-dependent complex scaling for non-convex geometries

 **scattering-starshaped.ipynb** - Build upon previous notebooks to formulate a system to solve sourve problems in the time domain.

+**starshaped_polynomial_EV.ipynb** - Focuses on underlying eigenvalue problem to investigate stability of the time domain solution.
 ...